rafaelolg/Curse-of-Strahd-Reloaded-ptbr/Appendices/Non-Player Characters.md

 <p><strong><em>Erupt Earth.</em></strong> Ithuriel slams his tail against the ground, causing fountains of churned earth and stone to erupt in a 5-foot radius around him.
 Each creature in that area must succeed on a DC 19 Strength saving throw or take 7 (2d6) bludgeoning damage and fall prone.</p>
 <p><strong><em>Eclipse Beam (Recharge 5-6).</em></strong> Ithuriel exhales a burst of brilliant radiance and shadowy mirk in a 30-foot cone.
 Each creature in that area must make a DC 18 Constitution saving throw, taking 9 (2d8) radiant damage plus 9 (2d8) necrotic damage on a failed save, or half as much damage on a successful one.</p>
 <h3>Reactions</h3>
 <p>Ithuriel can take up to three reactions per round, but only one per turn.
-If Ithuriel would lose his reactions and isn't incapacitated, he loses one reaction instead.</p>
+If Ithuriel would lose his reactions, he loses one reaction instead.</p>
 <p><strong><em>Indomitable.</em></strong> <strong>Trigger:</strong> A hostile creature ends its turn. <strong>Effect:</strong> Ithuriel can repeat the saving throw against one effect or condition currently affecting it.
 (This reaction has no effect if the effect or condition didn’t originally require it to fail a saving throw.)</p>
 <p><strong><em>Tail.</em></strong> In response to being missed or hit by a melee attack, Ithuriel makes the following attack against the attacker: <em>Melee Weapon Attack:</em> +11 to hit, reach 15 ft., one target.
 Hit: 11 (2d4 + 6) bludgeoning damage and the target must make a DC 19 Strength saving throw.
 On a failure, Ithuriel can either knock it prone or push it up to 5 feet away (Ithuriel's choice). </p>
 <p><strong><em>Wings (1/round).</em></strong> In response to a creature he can see completing a spell, making an attack, or moving to a space within 60 feet of him, Ithuriel beats his wings, forcing each creature within 5 feet of him to succeed on a DC 19 Strength saving throw or be pushed 5 feet away and knocked prone.
 Ithuriel can then fly up to his speed toward the original creature without triggering opportunity attacks.</p>